 Along with the fear of future repairs needed, 19% of respondents were most scared of the seller not disclosing the car’s true history.
 This is a common problem among private sellers who choose to not disclose a car’s hidden problems to potential buyers.
 These problems can include anything from prior crashes to open recalls.

 However, bonds for auto dealers are available to protect customers against car dealerships that are not following regulations.
+Car dealership statistics have shown that only 37% of auto dealers implement compliance training.
 Next time you are looking at auto dealers, make sure they have a bond in place that can protect you.

 So, what does this tell us about the used car buying process?
 For dealers, it means customers are getting smarter about what to look for.
 For future buyers, it means that there are a lot more items to check off your list before pulling out a checkbook.
 While buying used seems like a great way to save money, there is a high probability you could be dealing with repairs or hidden costs further down the line.